stavros-vlach/Data-Science-and-ML-models/Data Science and AI projects/Drug Review Classification/README.md

-# Drug Review Classification with BioBERT
+# Drug Review Classification with BioBERT Transformer.

 This notebook demonstrates a text classification pipeline using the Drugs.com dataset.
-The goal is to predict the medical condition associated with a drug based on its name. a
+The goal is to predict the medical condition associated with a drug based on its name.

 The workflow includes:

 1. Loading and splitting the dataset into training, validation, and test sets.